 Business readiness measured through participation in change activities and feedback, and early-life review of experience.

 Benefits realisation planning to quantify how and when improved processes and project outcomes will begin to show benefit and value in different areas of the College.

-Faculty Education Managers and ICT Digital Partners are members of the Programme governance and are working closely with the Business Authority, Technical Authority and Change Manager to ensure the phased delivery is for the benefit of the College.
+Faculty Education Managers and ICT Digital Partners are members of the Programme governance and are working closely with the Programme to ensure the phased delivery is for the benefit of the College.